 You can easily make coffee ice cubes using instant coffee.
 Add water to the instant coffee, let it cool down and freeze it in ice cube trays, just like using brewed coffee.
 It’s super easy and will taste amazing as well.

 I like to use brewed coffee most of the time because the same coffee is used to make my iced coffee or cold brew.
 This way, I have the same flavor in my coffee.

 But, if you’re going to make iced coffee with instant coffee, it will taste amazing if you make some of these coffee ice cubes in advance and add them to your iced coffee!

-Did you know you can make dalgona coffee using instant coffee?
+Tip: Did you know you can make dalgona coffee using instant coffee?
 Dalgona coffee tastes amazing, and you can use your instant coffee ice cubes to cool it down.
-If you’re interested in the recipe, you can click here.
+You can check out the recipe here.

 Coffee ice cubes are one of the easiest things to make in the coffee world but make for such a great addition to your favorite iced drink.

 These ice cubes will keep your drink cool while slowly adding more coffee flavor to your iced coffee; it’s a win-win, right?

 If you’ve just made a few of these ice cubes and you feel like trying some iced coffee recipes, I suggest you check them out below.
 I’ve listed a few easy recipes you should try this summer.